Force field (fiction): History

 In Isaac Asimov's Foundation universe, personal shields have been developed by scientists specializing in the miniaturization of planet-based shields.
 As they are primarily used by Foundation Traders, most other inhabitants of the Galactic Empire do not know about this technology.
 In an unrelated short story Breeds There a Man...? by Asimov, scientists are working on a force field ("energy so channelled as to create a wall of matter-less inertia"), capable of protecting the population in case of a nuclear war.
-The force field demonstrated in the end is a solid hemisphere, apparently completely opaque and reflective from both sides.
+When activated by radiation, the force field becomes a solid hemisphere, completely opaque and reflective from both sides.
 Asimov explores the force field concept again in the short story Not Final!.

-The concept of force fields as a defensive measure from enemy attack or as a form of attack can be regularly found in modern video games as well as in film, such as in The War of the Worlds (1953, George Pál) and Independence Day.
+The concept of force fields as a defensive measure from enemy attack or as a form of attack can be regularly found in films such as The War of the Worlds (1953, George Pál) and Independence Day, as well as modern video games.

 The ability to create a force field has been a common superpower in comic books and associated media.
 While only a few characters have the explicit ability to create force fields (for example, the Invisible Woman of the Fantastic Four and Violet Parr from The Incredibles), it has been emulated via other powers, such as Green Lantern's energy constructs, Jean Grey's telekinesis, and Magneto's manipulation of electromagnetic fields.
 Apart from this, its importance is also highlighted in Dr. Michio Kaku's books (such as Physics of the Impossible).